Gold Coast Myopia Control Clinic

 hundreds of years vision care for myopia had not changed: check eyes every year or two and make stronger glasses or contact lenses if you get worse.
 In his twenty years in practice he had seen certain patients that were more susceptible to getting worse with their myopia, and certain signs that would help indicate who they might be.
 He also was alarmed by ongoing research that showed the incidence of myopia was increasing greatly and that modern life with less outdoor time and high amounts of close work especially on screens like PC’s, phones and tablets was contributing to this.
 Most eye care professionals approach myopia the same: make stronger glasses.

 As you’ll learn, proven treatment approaches exist that can reduce the rate of progression by up to 80% and in individual cases halt progression of the condition.
-At the Gold Coast Myopia Control Center, we offer a comprehensive suite of myopia control treatment options, and the ongoing management and monitoring to maximize the success of your treatment program.
+At the Gold Coast Myopia Control Clinic, we offer a comprehensive suite of myopia control treatment options, and the ongoing management and monitoring to maximize the success of your treatment program.
 Stronger glasses are NOT the solution.
 We utilize the scientifically proven testing protocols and treatment programs that are used by the worlds leading myopia control scientists and treatment centers.

 Myopia — or shortsightedness — refers to poor distance vision but clear near vision.
 This happens when the eyeball grows too long in relation to the power of the eye’s lenses.
 The light rays then focus at a point in front of the retina, rather than directly on its surface.
 Myopia usually appears in childhood.
 The condition does run in families, but some children are becoming shortsighted even though their parents have no vision problems.
 That means genetics is not the only contributing factor.